 Winter squashes are one of my favorite parts of fall.
-I am anxious over their growth periods each spring and summer, doing my best to deter the hordes of hungry grasshoppers, and the occasional pecking chicken in my garden.
+I am anxious over their growth periods each spring and summer, doing my best to deter the hordes of hungry grasshoppers and the occasional pecking chicken in my garden.
 I invest many prayers asking that they mature before the first hard freeze.
-Then, when at last their golden and orange and buff and spotted and streaked rinds adorn my table and cellar, I breathe many prayers of thanksgiving, and begin to work out my plans for them.
+Then, when at last their golden and orange, buff, spotted, and streaked rinds adorn my table and cellar, I breathe many prayers of thanksgiving and begin to work out my plans for them.

-There are pumpkin pies to make, and butternut squash custards with nuts on top to bake, and halved acorn squashes, with their insides running with butter and dotted with black pepper, to set before my appreciative husband.
+There are pumpkin pies to make, butternut squash custards with nuts on top to bake, and halved acorn squashes with their insides running with butter and dotted with black pepper to set before my appreciative husband.
 There are cookies and muffins and pancakes and, yes, even pumpkin ice cream to look forward to.

 I often have a cellarful of squashes when the first heavy snows fly.
 But around February, the squashes begin to lose their keeping qualities.
 Nobody wants to be served a spaghetti squash that looks like it has the measles.
 So what is the answer?